Getting Started with Rubrics

 The above is an example of a rubric that does not yet contain any checks.
 In this rubric, we can see that levels are represented as columns and categories as rows.

 Each level is broken down into categories of checks, which must all be passed before the level is achieved.
-Categories organize service maturity into different subdomains (for example, security or reliability) and let you group related checks together.
+Categories organize component maturity into different subdomains (for example, security or reliability) and let you group related checks together.
 Categories and levels are fully customizable.
 See the Categories and Levels documentation for additional information.

 Checks added to individual cells inside the rubric then correspond to that category and level.